florian-kalisch/coding-music/README.md

-# coding-music
+# coding music
-This repository documents my journey in music production.
+This repository documents my journey in music production with the awesome [Sonic Pi](https://sonic-pi.net/).